joweisberg/docker-dynamic-dns/README.md

 # docker-dynamic-dns

-This is a fork of [blaize/docker-dynamic-dns](https://github.com/theonemule/docker-dynamic-dns/) to extend for FreeDNS.afraid.org (freedns) service
+This is a fork of [blaize/docker-dynamic-dns](https://github.com/theonemule/docker-dynamic-dns/) to extend for FreeDNS.afraid.org (freedns) and OVH service

 This project:

 - GitHub [joweisberg/docker-dynamic-dns](https://github.com/joweisberg/docker-dynamic-dns/)
 - Docker Hub [joweisberg/dynamic-dns](https://hub.docker.com/r/joweisberg/dynamic-dns/)

-# Docker Dynamic DNS to use Google Domains, DuckDNS, DynDNS, FreeDNS.afraid NO-IP and OVH
+# Docker Dynamic DNS to use Google Domains, DuckDNS, DynDNS, FreeDNS.afraid, NO-IP and OVH

 Dynamic DNS services have been around since the early days of the internet.
 Generally speaking, internet service providers (ISP's) will reassign an IP address to a subscriber after some period of time or if the user reconnects his or her connection.